tencentyun/intlcloud-documents/yehe_doc/存储/云硬盘/常见问题/使用相关问题_intl_en.md

 - For Windows:
    - Quick formatting: assigns the file system only to partitions and rewrites the directory table with little use of your disk capacity.
    - Standard formatting: in addition to the quick formatting tasks, normal formatting scans the partitions sector by sector to identify and mark bad sectors, and fills empty blocks in the cloud disk, which means it essentially writes data to the entire disk.
 Hence, the capacity of the first snapshot approximates that of the cloud disk.
-- For Linux: after the cloud disk is formatted and before the instances is written with data, the capacity of the first snapshot depends on the format of the disk file system.
+- For Linux: after the cloud disk is formatted and before the instance is written with data, the capacity of the first snapshot depends on the format of the disk file system.

+### Can the data disk capacity and the system disk capacity be aggregated?
+No. To increase the storage capacity, you need to [expand data disk or system disk](https://intl.cloud.tencent.com/document/product/362/5747).

 ### After expanding my cloud disk, do I need to unmount existing partitions when creating a new independent partition on Linux?
 Yes.
 To do this, please follow the steps below: